curiosityandconflict/draft-web/README.md

 ## Test Emails Locally
-* setup and account on https://mailtrap.io
+* setup an account on https://mailtrap.io
 * from the terminal, run `rails credentials:edit --environment development`
 * add the following:
 ```